MyZenKey/sp-sdk-ios/README.md

 1. Check out the SDK code for iOS and Android SDKs, as well as web integrations at https://github.com/myzenkey.
 2. Build and test the [Example App](./Example/ZenKey-SDK-Example).
-3. Learn the ZenKey flow by exploring the Developer Playground (http://developer.myzenkey.com).
+3. Learn the ZenKey flow by exploring the Developer Playground (https://playground.myzenkey.com/playground).
 You can submit requests to various endpoints and view the responses your users will experience.
 4. Start coding!
 Visit http://developer.myzenkey.com for documentation (integration guides, references and best practices) and API resources including SDKs for iOS and Android and resources for Web integration.

 ## Features

-- SP Portal login - Setup your account as a service provider at http://portal.myzenkey.com
+- Developer Portal login - Setup your account as a service provider at http://portal.myzenkey.com
-- ZenKey app - Find the Beta app links inside the SP Portal
+- ZenKey app - Find the Beta app links inside the Developer Portal
-- Trust Services - A premium fraud prevention add-on or event alert subscription (see SP Portal)
+- Trust Services - A premium fraud prevention add-on or event alert subscription (see Developer Portal)

 ## Feedback